ve3wwg/stm32f103c8t6/README.md

         to match, or use the shell: export FREERTOS=whatever

-    4. Do NOT compile FreeRTOS, since portions of it will be copied to your project subdirectory for further optional customization.
+    4. Do NOT compile FreeRTOS, since portions of it will be copied to your project subdirectory for further customization.
+Each project is capable of running a different FreeRTOS configuration.

 TEST EXAMPLES:
 --------------